Functions, Standards of Practice, and Effectiveness and Value

 ________________

-- "The Most Serious Cases Reported by Organizational Ombuds: Data from Surveys and Interviews."
+- "The Most Serious Cases Reported by Organizational Ombuds: Data From Surveys and Interviews."
 Rowe, Mary, Timothy Hedeen, Jennifer Schneider, and Hector Escalante.
-International Ombudsman Association, October 2022.
-(Note: This article helps in evaluation and self-evaluation of and by ombuds.)
+Working paper, December 2024.

 - "Organizational Ombuds Data: Helping to Understand Ombuds Effectiveness."
 Rowe, Mary.
 MIT Sloan Working Paper 6464-21.
 Cambridge, MA: MIT Sloan School of Management, August 2021.